-At 05:00 in the morning the crater was still filled with fog and smoke from the sulphuric gas, we had to wait untill the fog was driven away to see the acid lake.
+At 05:00 in the morning the crater was still filled with fog and smoke from the sulphuric gas, we had to wait until the fog was driven away to see the acid lake.

 The lake is the largest acidic lake in the world.

-After spending a few hours on the mountain we headed back to the car, the fog-filled mountains were beatiful.
+After spending a few hours on the mountain we headed back to the car, the fog-filled mountains were beautiful.